Goitrogenous foods & Cruciferous vegetables- will they help your hyperthyroidism?

 *** Those are found to have the highest goitrins among all, all in raw condition.
 Rutabaga will lose its properties if cooked.

-Needless to say- better consume all of them raw, then cooked.
+Needless to say- don’t, whenever you can!
+Better consume all of them raw, instead of cooked.
 Although research studies are limited in this area, cooking does appear to help inactivate the goitrogenic compounds found in the above vegetables.
-Both isoflavones (found in soy foods) and isothiocyanates (found in cruciferous vegetables) appear to be heat-sensitive, and cooking appears to lower the availability of these substances.
+Both isoflavones (found in legumes) and isothiocyanates (found in cruciferous vegetables) appear to be heat-sensitive, and cooking appears to lower the availability of these substances.
 No surprise, right?

-Also my personal recommendation is to avoid fast food, over- processed food and try to include in your Graves’ Disease diet as much raw food as possible.
+Consuming goitrogenic foods and vegetables will not only affect the thyroid levels, but will lead to healthier digestive system, which is one of the prerequisites for healthy auto-immune system.
+My other personal recommendation is also to avoid fast food, over- processed food and to include in your diet as much raw food as possible.
 The reason is that the raw vegetables and fruits contain a lot of vitamins and minerals which helps our immune system to recover, especially if you have condition like Graves’ Disease.